top of page

 It's going to be okay...

-There are some things you can try before our first session that might help manage difficult feelings.
-You may find it useful to experiment with some of these ideas and keep a list of the ones that you've found helpful. â€‹
+There are some things you can try before our first session that might help you manage difficult feelings.
+You might find it useful to experiment with some of these ideas and keep a list of the ones you find helpful.

 Some Helpful Videos